kitnato/neverquest/README.md

 The overall [stagger chance](#stagger-chance) statistic is determined by the current gear ([shields](#shields) and [blunt weapons](#blunt-weapon)).
 The [stagger duration](#stagger-duration) is influenced by the [Might](#might) attribute and current gear as well.

-Parrying will only be available after acquiring the [Traumatology](#traumatology) skill.
+Staggering will only be possible after acquiring the [Traumatology](#traumatology) skill.

 ## Encounter